brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

 ### Check the configuration

-Before proceeding with the installation, it's a good idea to check the configuration for any misconfiguration:
+Before proceeding with the installation, it's a good idea to check the configuration for any misconfiguration using the `nix flake check` command:

 ```nix
 $ nix flake check